 The guideline is for commissioners, managers and practitioners involved in physical activity promotion or who work in the environment, parks and leisure or transport planning sectors.
 They could be working in local authorities, the NHS and other organisations in the public, private, voluntary and community sectors.

 In addition, it will be of interest to people who promote walking and cycling in an unpaid capacity and other members of the public.

-In the context of this guidance, walking and cycling includes the use of adapted cycles (such as trikes, tandems and handcycles), wheelchairs and similar mobility aids.
+In the context of this guideline, walking and cycling includes the use of adapted cycles (such as trikes, tandems and handcycles), wheelchairs and similar mobility aids.

 Encouraging and enabling people to walk or cycle requires action on many fronts – and by many different sectors.
 A range of issues have to be addressed, including environmental, social, financial and personal factors.